Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 - Travel to and from Lauvsnes

-- Pick-up at Steinkjer station can be arranged for a certain cost, from the airport there are express trains every hour to Steinkjer, about one hour
+- Pick-up at Steinkjer station can be arranged for a certain cost, from the airport there is an express train every hour to Steinkjer, about one hour

 Practical information